 Vittorio Porciatti, D.Sc., serves as the Director and Vice Chairman of Research of the Evelyn F. and William L. McKnight Vision Research Center at Bascom Palmer Eye Institute of the University of Miami Miller School of Medicine.
-Dr. Porciatti a tenured research professor of ophthalmology, is a neuroscientist, electrophysiologist and biophysicist, and his current research focuses on prevention of glaucoma.
+Dr. Porciatti is a tenured research professor of ophthalmology, neuroscience and biomedical engineering.

-Porciatti received a Bachelor of Science degree in biological sciences and a Doctorate degree from the University of Pisa, Italy.
-Prior to joining Bascom Palmer Eye Institute’s faculty in 2001, he served for many years as senior scientist and a member of the scientific committee at the Institute of Neurophysiology at the Italian Research Council, Pisa.
-He also had an appointment at the School of Ophthalmology, Catholic University Rome, for studies on clinical applications of electrophysiological techniques.
+Dr. Porciatti received a Bachelor of Science degree in biological sciences and a Doctorate degree from the University of Pisa, Italy.
+Prior to joining Bascom Palmer Eye Institute’s faculty in 2001, he served as senior scientist and a member of the scientific committee at the Institute of Neurophysiology at the Italian Research Council, Pisa.
+He also had a secondary appointment at the School of Ophthalmology, Catholic University Rome.
 He has published and lectured extensively, has served on NIH-study sections, and has collaborated with prestigious institutions such as Massachusetts Institute of Technology(MIT) and Institut Pasteur, Paris.
 In 2000, his article in Nature Neuroscience on Pokemon-generated seizures explained physiological abnormalities in the brain of photosensitive children and made worldwide headlines.